kevinvanhove/angular-structure-styleguide/README.md

 ```

-Next, for each important function in your component, include documentation at the very top.
+Next, for each important function in your component, include documentation at the top of the function.

 ```javascript
 function setupVideo(videoType){